aditi0510-0/anytimemeet/README.md

 # anytimemeet
-It is clone of zoom like platform or meeting platforms.
-Through this we can connect virtually with video and audio feature.
-It offers high video resolution quality meeting also with chat message feature which is visible on the screen every time.
+The primary objective is to provide user-friendly video communication and online chat services through peer-to-peer teleconferencing, telecommuting, and distance education, thereby reducing the user's effort